pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 To decide how a student can complete a target, this interface asks you a few questions:

 **Are there any prerequisite targets?**<br/>
-You can select other targets from the same level as prerequisite targets.
-This will _lock_ the target until the student has completed the prerequisites.
+You can select other targets from the course as prerequisite targets.
+This will _lock_ the target until the student made a submission for reviewed prerequisite targets and completes the non reviewed prerequisite targets.

 **Will a coach review submissions on this target?**<br/>
 If you would like a coach to review a submission from a student - pick _Yes_ here.
 If you'd like the student to complete the target on their own, pick _No_.